gee-hydro/gee_whittaker_kong2019_validation/README.md

 Please note that there are four necessary steps when using this method, also shown in the above example:

-1. Pre-process, mask NA values and initialize weights
+1. Pre-process, unmask NA values and initialize weights

     If skip this step, it will lead to matrix dimensions not equal, matrix can’t be inversed …